 Consider what you will wear and bring a similar outfit (or something close) to the photo shoot.

-If you want a formal headshot, wearing a suit and tie is appropriate; if you’re appearing at court or speaking on behalf of your law firm, it’s best to dress the part.
+If you want a formal headshot, wearing a suit and tie is appropriate; if you’re appearing in court or speaking on behalf of your law firm, it’s best to dress the part.

 How to Take a Lawyer Headshot